quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/getting-started.md

 ## Testing Your Setup

-Quantum Forge includes a test suite to ensure everything is working correctly:
+<span class="brand-font">Quantum Forge</span> includes a test suite to ensure everything is working correctly:

 1. Open the package manifest file (`Packages/manifest.json`)
 2. Add quantum-forge to the testables list: